blues/app-accelerators/08-power-quality-monitor/README.md

 ![](images/power_quality_monitor_electrical.png)

 During development and testing, you will typically power the Notecarrier and Swan via USB cables from your computer.
-When the application is deployed, you can use a USB power adapter plugged into the 18-gauge outlet.
+When the application is deployed, you can use a USB power adapter plugged into the 18-gauge wired outlet.

 ## Testing